nicklockwood/HRCoder/README.md

 Installation
 --------------

-To use the HRCoder category in your project, just drag the HRCoder class files into your project.
+To use HRCoder, just drag the HRCoder class files into your project.

 HRCoder methods